A Swap Contract is a derivative product that is similar to a traditional Futures Contract, but has a few differing specifications:

 Note: Under each Contract Specification page, the source borrow market is stated for each Interest Index.

-Sometimes the swap contract may trade at a significant premium or discount to the Mark Price.
+The swap contract may trade at a significant premium or discount to the Mark Price.
 In those situations, a Premium Index will be used to raise or lower the next Funding Rate to levels consistent with where the swap is trading.
 Each swap’s Premium Index is available on the specific instrument’s Contract Specifications page and is calculated as follows:

 Premium Index (P) = (Max(0, Impact Bid Price - Mark Price) - Max(0, Mark Price - Impact Ask Price)) / Spot Price + Fair Basis used in Mark Price